Jovellana

 meaning that it contained more than one lineage with different parents.
 So several of its genera - including Jovellana - have been split off and assigned to new or existing families.

 History

 During the Miocene epoch, the climate of the North Island of New Zealand was said to be subtropical.
 It started to cool down during the Late Miocene and Pliocene to a more temperate climate which was similar to that of central Chile.
 This may have allowed the South American elements of the Jovellana genus to establish their characteristics by long distance dispersal.

 The South American and New Zealand clades are believed to have split 4.1 Ma and both New Zealand and South American species are believed to have diverged from one another about 1.0 Ma.

 Description

-Jovellana currently contains six to eight species of mainly herbaceous perennials native to Chile and New Zealand.
+Jovellana currently contains four species of mainly herbaceous perennials native to Chile and New Zealand.
 They have simple leaves and, in summer, nodding sprays of single, two-lipped, bell-shaped flowers in shades of white, lilac and purple, heavily spotted with a contrasting colour inside.

-The following species are currently included: